 The Nickolay Dodov Foundation is part of a nationwide movement to educate youth and all-age winter sports enthusiasts to stay safe in winter environments.
 Over the last 10 winters an average of 39 people died in avalanches each winter in North America.
-We believe providing educational presentations of the avalanche awareness program Know Before You Go will help safe lives.
+We believe providing avalanche education will help to safe lives.

-The Nickolay Dodov Foundation presented the avalanche awareness program Know Before You Go 11 times to more than 1500, ski/snowboard athletes, middle, high school and university students, coaches, teachers, parents and mountain enthusiasts of all ages.
+In the last three years we have reached out with the avalanche awareness program "Know Before You Go" to close to 6000 ski and snowboard athletes, middle, high school and university students, coaches, teachers, parents and all age mountain enthusiasts.

-January - Kirkwood Big Mountain Ski/Snowboard Teams and Alpine Race Teams, Mt Shasta Ski/Snowboard Teams
+January - Kirkwood Big Mountain ski/snowboard teams and Alpine race teams, Mt Shasta ski/snowboard teams

-NDF translated the KBYG program into the Bulgarian language then organized and supported two presentations in Bulgaria.
+NDF translated the KBYG program into the Bulgarian language, then organized and supported two presentations in Bulgaria.

 With the help of Karl Birkelnad, Director of The National Avalanche Center, and Georgi Georgiev, a mountain guide and avalanche educator from The Free Mountains Associations, helped to translate and print an Avalanche Safety brochure into Bulgarian to be distributed to the mountain resorts in Bulgaria.